Catalina Film Institute:

 Our platform is based on education, art and entertainment, and supporting the local charities and economic stimulus of Southern California and Catalina Island (during its off-season months).
 Through amazing independent film screenings and inspiring events, the festival presents a wide spectrum of film making: feature film, documentaries, screenplays, animation, short films, horror, student work, and also focuses on a separate series of films within the festival that are dedicated to conservation, honoring those filmmakers dedicated to nurturing their goals of protecting, restoring, and experience the power of nature all over the planet.

 Since 2011, Year-Round Education And Entertainment Efforts Have Included:

 Catalina Film & New Media Summit

 As an integral part of the Catalina Film Institute’s educational mission, the Catalina Film & New Media Summit is a part of our non-profit focus to foster the growth of filmmakers so they can learn from industry leaders while being inspired with their surroundings, peers’ creative work, and fun networking events.

 Participation includes panels, educational seminars, pitches and networking events with both filmmakers and industry executives participating and collaborating.

-Catalina residents & tourists are treated to unreleased independent film screenings, past festival winners, past great and/or historical films, as well as filmmaker Q&A’s to explain the process behind their films.
+Unreleased independent film screenings, festival winners, great historical films, as well as filmmaker Q&A’s and meet-n-greets to explain the process behind their films.